devinekask/creative-code-4-s23/arduino/README.md

 Run the app, and check if the connection is established automatically.

-Let' make sure we can unplug / replug the arduino, and the app will reconnect automatically.
+Let's make sure we can unplug / replug the arduino, and the app will reconnect automatically.

 In our connect handler, we can now call this same connect function when no connection is active yet: